-Niagara Falls in the Winter is the Place to Be
+Niagara Falls in the Winter

 If you haven’t visited Niagara Falls in the Winter, then you are missing out on some of the most wonderful events and attractions.
 Starting on November 3rd, don’t miss one of Niagara’s greatest winter traditions, the Niagara Falls Winter Festival of Lights.
 Picture three million sparkling lights and 120 animated displays including the world-famous Enchantment of Disney® displays.
 Make your Winter Wonderland experience even more wonderful, by skating on the TD Rink at the Brink ‘s open-air, outdoor rink with Niagara Falls as your backdrop.
 It is open from November 28th to February 28th.
 Plus to make your winter adventure even more exciting, each evening the Falls will be illuminated in various colours of the rainbow.